Updated November 4, 2020

 The above three are the essential Nordic noir.
 Here are some other recommendations.
 Some are really good and some are just pretty good.
 This list also includes non-Nordic countries’ attempts at Nordic noir.

-Click on each title for more information.
+Click on each title for more information — takes you to an IMDb page.

 Denmark